Endgame tablebase: Using a priori information

 The result of this simplification is that, instead of searching for 48 * 47 = 2,256 permutations for the pawns' locations, there is only one permutation.
 Reducing the search space by a factor of 2,256 facilitates a much quicker calculation.

-Bleicher has designed a commercial program called "Freezer," which allows users to build new tablebases from existing Nalimov tablebases with a priori information.
+Bleicher has designed a commercial program called "Freezer", which allows users to build new tablebases from existing Nalimov tablebases with a priori information.
 The program could produce a tablebase for positions with seven or more pieces with blocked pawns, even before tablebases for seven pieces became available.

 Applications

 Correspondence chess

 In correspondence chess, a player may consult a chess computer for assistance, provided that the etiquette of the competition allows this.
 Some correspondence organizations draw a distinction in their rules between utilizing chess engines which calculate a position in real time and the use of a precomputed database stored on a computer.
 Use of an endgame tablebase might be permitted in a live game even if engine use is forbidden.
 Players have also used tablebases to analyze endgames from over-the-board play after the game is over.
 A six-piece tablebase (KQQKQQ) was used to analyze the endgame that occurred in the correspondence game Kasparov versus The World.

-Competitive players need to know that some tablebases ignore the fifty-move rule.
+Competitive players must know that some tablebases ignore the fifty-move rule.
 According to that rule, if fifty moves have passed without a capture or a pawn move, either player may claim a draw.
 FIDE changed the rules several times, starting in 1974, to allow one hundred moves for endgames where fifty moves were insufficient to win.
 In 1988, FIDE allowed seventy-five moves for KBBKN, KNNKP, KQKBB, KQKNN, KRBKR, and KQPKQ with the pawn on the seventh rank, because tablebases had uncovered positions in these endgames requiring more than fifty moves to win.
 In 1992, FIDE canceled these exceptions and restored the fifty-move rule to its original standing.
 Thus a tablebase may identify a position as won or lost, when it is in fact drawn by the fifty-move rule.
 Such a position is sometimes termed a "cursed win" (where mate can be forced, but it runs afoul of the 50-move rule), or a "blessed loss" from the perspective of the other player.

 In 2013, ICCF changed the rules for correspondence chess tournaments starting from 2014; a player may claim a win or draw based on six-man tablebases.
 In this case the fifty-move rule is not applied, and the number of moves to mate is not taken into consideration.
 In 2020, this was increased to seven-man tablebases.

-Haworth has designed a tablebase that produces results consistent with the fifty-move rule.
-However most tablebases search for the theoretical limits of forced mate, even if it requires several hundred moves.